Juror: Oklahoma jury didn’t want officer in jail for life

 TULSA, Okla.
-(AP) — The head of a jury that convicted a white former Oklahoma police officer in the fatal shooting of his daughter’s black boyfriend says jurors chose a lesser verdict of manslaughter over first-degree murder because the officer’s self-defense claim raised enough doubt.
+(AP) — A self-defense claim by a white former Oklahoma police officer who fatally shot his daughter’s black boyfriend cast enough doubt for jurors to convict him on the lesser charge of manslaughter instead of first-degree murder, the jury forewoman said.

 Jurors convicted ex-Tulsa officer Shannon Kepler on Oct.
-18 in his fourth trial for the off-duty killing of 19-year-old Jeremey Lake in 2014.
+18 in his fourth jury trial for killing of 19-year-old Jeremey Lake in August 2014.
+The first three juries deadlocked 11-1, 10-2 and 6-6, forcing the judge to declare mistrials.

-Forewoman Sarah Arroyo told The Associated Press this week that it didn’t take long to decide Kepler was guilty.
+Sarah Arroyo, forewoman of the fourth jury, told The Associated Press this week that it didn’t take long to decide Kepler was guilty.
+But she said most of the panel’s roughly six hours of deliberations centered on whether prosecutors had presented enough evidence to warrant a first-degree murder conviction, which carries a life sentence.

-She said most of the panel’s roughly six hours of deliberations centered on whether prosecutors had presented enough evidence to warrant a first-degree murder conviction.
+In deciding on manslaughter, Arroyo said jurors took into account that “emotions were running pretty high” the night of the confrontation and the shooting happened at dark on a dimly-lit street near an overpass.
+She said some jurors were reluctant to put the 24-year police veteran, who was off duty at the time of the shooting, behind bars for life.
+They recommended 15 years in prison.
+Kepler will be sentenced Nov.
+20.

 Most Read Stories